sachita15/PROJECT-ENGAGE/README.md

 ![a2](https://user-images.githubusercontent.com/105349293/170816228-8c8ac2a6-b41f-47f4-b14a-eaba64dc4289.png)
 ## OBSERVATIONS:
 A lot of features seems to be correlated with each other but some of them such as Displacement/Cylinder may just indicate a price inflation over the years.
 As for Length/Width, if the length of the car is increased then the width is also to be increased to maintain the shape of the car and similar is the case with Length/Wheelbase .

 Now for the ones which are less obvious we can see that:

-There is a strong negative corelation between doors and cylinders of the car.
+-There is a strong negative corelation between doors and cylinders of the car.
 But I really can't explain what it is.

-There is an interesting corelation between Fuel_Tank_Capacity and Length; Fuel_Tank_Capacity and Kerbs_Weight; Fuel_Tank_Capacity and Displacement, well this makes sense though.
+-There is an interesting corelation between Fuel_Tank_Capacity and Length; Fuel_Tank_Capacity and Kerbs_Weight; Fuel_Tank_Capacity and Displacement, well this makes sense though.

-We can also relate Kerbs_Weight with Gross_vehicle_Weight It is interesting to note that Highway_Milage has negative corelation with Displacement,Fuel_Tank_Capacity and Length.
+We can also relate Kerbs_Weight with Gross_vehicle_Weight

+It is interesting to note that Highway_Milage has negative corelation with Displacement,Fuel_Tank_Capacity and Length.

 There is of course a lot more to discover but I can't really explain the rest of the features except the most obvious ones.

 We can conclude that, by essence, some of those features may be combined between each other in order to reduce the number of features (like: Fuel_Tank_Capacity,Kerbs_Weight,Length,Displacement) and others indicates that people expect multiples features to be packaged together.

 ## 2.4)Quantitative to Quantitative relationship-